 It makes sense when you watch the mesmerizing acoustic performance.
 Serro completely charmed the new audience who barely knew her and even got them to clap and sing along to “I labyu”.
 Plus Kenyans love romantic songs.

 This show should have been called “Serro’s Got Talent”.

-For one week, she reposted the creative fan videos on her social media pages.
-The post with the most likes scooped the prize.
+For one week, Serro reposted the creative fan videos on her social media pages.
+The post with the most likes scooped the cash prize.
 On the flip side, she won more fans and followers thanks to organic reach.

 This second single of 2019 was preceded by Ya Dunia.
-Unlike Kasyoki, it’s a brutally honest Swahili song about the real lives of Kenyan artists away from social media glory.
+Unlike Kasyoki, it’s a refreshingly honest Swahili song about the real lives of Kenyan artists away from social media glam.
 And as soon as it dropped in May, it sparked an emotional reaction from artists and fans alike.